-All our environmental, health, safety and security data is derived from our EPM database which is centrally managed by our Corporate Headquarters in Amsterdam.
+All our environmental, health, safety and security data is derived from our EPM database which till December 28, 2012 was centrally managed by our Corporate Headquarters in Amsterdam.
 A quarterly reporting cycle is in practice and all related information is gathered and entered by respective businesses and functions while the Corporate Health, Safety and Environment Manager, reviews and manages the data for ICI Pakistan Limited as a whole.
 Data pertaining to integrity management, employment practices, sourcing and community investment is compiled and monitored by sustainability council members responsible for each area.